chrisbpawsey/hpc-intro/_episodes/050-modules.md

 ## Installing software of our own

-Most HPC clusters have a pretty large set of preinstalled software.
+Most HPC systems have a pretty large set of preinstalled software.
 Nonetheless, it's unlikely that all of the software we'll need will be available.
 Sooner or later, we'll need to install some software of our own.